Kowary: History

 The official site of the town dates the history of Kowary dates to 1148 when semi-legendary miner Laurentius Angelus mined iron ore in the location on the behalf of Polish duke Bolesław IV the Curly, ten years later on the orders of the Polish ruler a mining settlement was founded in the area, the official page of the town also states that the Kowary miners took part in Battle of Legnica in 1241.
+According to the Geographical Dictionary of the Kingdom of Poland from the 1880s, the mining settlement already existed in the 12th century.

 Other possible date of the start of the town is 1355 and connects it to Ostsiedlung.
 Publications published in German Empire disputed the origin of Kowary and called it 'Schmedewerk'.
 In 1355 year Duke Bolko II the Small, the grandson of the Polish king Władysław I the Elbow-high, the last independent Silesian Piast, granted mining privileges to the local miners.
 As a mining center the settlement received several privileges and was seat of a wójt since 1368.
 It remained part of the Polish Duchy of Świdnica and Jawor until 1392, afterwards it was part of the Bohemian Crown under the Holy Roman Empire.

 Since 1401 the village belonged to the possessions of the Schaffgotsch family.
 An accord with neighbouring Hirschberg (Jelenia Góra) in 1454 elevated the settlement above the status of a village, it wasn't until 1513 however that Casper Schaffgotsch acquired the municipal law from Bohemian king Vladislaus II against the opposition of Hirschberg.
 Mining flourished until the Thirty Years' War, when the town was destroyed in 1633.
 The main export partner was Poland, with record trade in 1558, it was also famous for its gunsmiths, with Polish king Sigismund II Augustus ordering 2000 gun barrels (later German publications claimed it was only 200).

 After the war veil weaving became more and more important for the town, whereas mining diminished.
 In the early 18th century the town became one of the biggest veil trading places in Silesia with trade relations to Bohemia, Italy, Spain, Russia and North America.

 Schmiedeberg remained in possession of the Schaffgotsch family until 1634.
 In the 16th century the population adopted the Protestant faith.
 Hans Ulrich von Schaffgotsch was arrested as a follower of Albrecht Wallenstein the town came under Imperial custody.
 In 1639 the emperor sold the town to Bohemian count Heřman of Czernin and his family kept Schmiedeberg until Prussian takeover of Silesia.
 After the Peace of Westphalia (1648) the town experienced Counter-Reformation.
 The Protestants could now practice their faith only at the church of peace in Jawor and later in Hirschberg and Kamienna Góra (then Landeshut).